SF001User/GitPractice_1/README.md

     1.  checkout `master` branch
     2.  `pull` down the changes by going to `git`->`update project`
 11. Now you are in sync with the remote

+# Day 5 Group Collaboration

+## Group leader
+1. Set up Group project with name : group-YourGroupNumber-project
+  - Team Lead or (desinated person in the team) create the project
+  - Set up local repo, add .gitIgnore file , make initial commit
+  - Publish the local repo to GitHub.com remote repo
+  - Invite Team members as collaborator using their Github username

+## Team members
+2. Team members set up
+  - Provide your GitHub username to Team Lead
+  - Accept the invitation in your email
+  - Clone the repository to IntelliJ
+  - Start collaborating with GitHub Flow

+## Task 1
+1. create a branch with your name and test case number you are working on for example : `abbos-tc100`
+2. (just to avoid any conflict to start with)
+3. Create a package with your name
+4. Create a class with your test case name like `TC100` or something like that
+5. do some commits
+6. push your branch to the remote
+7. open pull request with proper description and details
+8. let your team member review your code
+9. eventually let them merge your code
+10. you do the same for your team members
+11. checkout master and pull down the changes from the remote
+12. start another branch and repeat the process forever

+## Using IntelliJ for GitHub Flow
+checkout the short for the details

+# Branch Protection for Master Branch
+General rule is nobody should push to the master branch , no code should go to master branch without going through GitHub flow, but right now there is no rule to prevent that.

+### Expected outcome :
+* No code should go to master without pull request
+* No pull request should be merged without at least one review approval
+* Merge button should not be available if above criteria not met

+## Branch proteciton rule GitHub repo
+1. in GitHub repo
+   1. team lead (AKA owner of the repository) go to `Setting` ->
+   2. Select `Branches` from left tab
+   3. Click Add rule
+   4. Type `master` for Branch name pattern
+   5. Check below checkboxes
+      1. **Require pull request reviews before merging**
+      2. Optionally select how many review needed (default is 1)
+      3. from all the way down **Include administrators** (this will block owner from pushing to master directly)
+   6. Click `Create` button to save
+   7. Now no code will be merged without at least one review of pull request

+---
+# Forking
+Forking is a process of copying someones public repository under your account.

+A common way of collaraboring for open source projects.

+When you fork a repository it will create a copy under Your GitHub Account

+When you clone , you are just downloading the remote repo into local repo

+---
+## The Fork Flow

+1. I started an awesome project and shared on Github
+2. Now you want to contribute the project , but I don't know you and I do not feel comfortable adding you as collaborator
+3. I still want to see your contribution
+4. You `Fork` my repository so it can get a copy of my repo under your GitHub.com account
+5. Since you own this copy , you have full access to push
+6. After you make some commits , you can open a pull request from `your/orgigin/master` to `my/orgin/master`
+7. you are requesting to merge the changes you made into my repository
+8. If I approve this , your code will be merge under my repo